Anna-exe/match-pairs/TESTING.md

 ### **Unfixed bugs**

 - When doing a hard refresh, the user can see the face of cards for a short moment, it could be resolved by following the performance issue advice from lighthouse.
-- To resolve performance issue I could display all card images in HTML page, but this project was specifically JavaScript, so with the advice of my mentor and slack community, I displayed images with help of JS array.
+- To resolve performance issues I could display all card images in an HTML page, but this project was specifically JavaScript, so with the advice of my mentor and slack community, I displayed images with help of JS array.

 [return to README.md](README.md)